 As of the date of this Quarterly Report on Form 10-Q, management believes that our cash on hand, when combined with our cash flow provided by operations, as well as proceeds from the repayment or sale of investments and borrowings, is sufficient to satisfy our liquidity needs with respect to our current investment portfolio.
-However, we may seek additional capital in order to grow our investment portfolio.
+In this regard, we had unencumbered assets with a carrying value of approximately \$151.0 million at June 30, 2008, excluding unrestricted cash of \$164.5 million.
+As of August 8, 2008, we had an unrestricted cash balance of \$170 million and \$39.2 million of restricted cash held in CBO financing structures pending its investment in real estate securities and loans.

 We expect to meet our long-term liquidity requirements, specifically the repayment of our debt obligations, through additional borrowings and the liquidation or refinancing of our assets at maturity.
-In this regard, we had unencumbered assets with a carrying value of approximately \$208.7 million at March 31, 2008, excluding unrestricted cash of \$100.9 million.
-We believe that the value of these assets is, and will continue to be, sufficient to repay our debt at maturity under either scenario.
+We believe that the value of our assets is, and will continue to be, sufficient to repay our debt at maturity under either scenario.
 Our ability to meet our long-term liquidity requirements relating to capital required for the growth of our investment portfolio is subject to obtaining additional equity and debt financing.
 Decisions by investors and lenders to enter into such transactions with us will depend upon a number of factors, such as our historical and projected financial performance, compliance with the terms of our current credit arrangements, industry and market trends, the availability of capital and our investors' and lenders' policies and rates applicable thereto, and the relative attractiveness of alternative investment or lending opportunities.
 We strive to maintain access to a broad array of capital resources in an effort to insulate our business from potential fluctuations in the availability of capital.

-Our ability to execute our business strategy, particularly the growth of our investment portfolio, depends to a significant degree on our ability to obtain additional capital.
-Our core business strategy is dependent upon our ability to finance our real estate securities, loans and other real estate related assets with match funded debt at rates that provide a positive net spread.
+Our core business strategy is dependent upon our ability to finance our real estate securities, loans and other real estate assets with match funded debt at rates that provide a positive net spread.
 Currently, spreads for such liabilities have widened and demand for such liabilities has become extremely limited, thereby restricting our ability to execute future financings.
 This restriction is exacerbated by the requirement to post margin on existing obligations.

-As of May 8, 2008, we had an unrestricted cash balance of \$123.0 million.
-Our cash flow provided by operations differs from our net income due to these primary factors: (i) accretion of discount or premium on our real estate securities and loans (including the accrual of interest and fees payable at maturity), discount on our debt obligations, deferred financing costs and interest rate cap premiums, and deferred hedge gains and losses, (ii) gains and losses from sales of assets financed with CBOs, (iii) the provision for credit losses recorded in connection with our loan assets, as well as other-than-temporary impairment recorded on our securities, (iv) unrealized gains or losses on our nonhedge derivatives, particularly our total rate of return swaps, and (v) the non-cash charges associated with our early extinguishment of debt.
+Our cash flow provided by operations differs from our net income due to these primary factors: (i) accretion of discount or premium on our real estate securities and loans (including the accrual of interest and fees payable at maturity), discount on our debt obligations, deferred financing costs and interest rate cap premiums, and deferred hedge gains and losses, (ii) gains and losses from sales of assets financed with CBOs, (iii) the provision for credit losses recorded in connection with our loan assets, as well as other-than-temporary impairment recorded on our securities, (iv) unrealized gains or losses on our non-hedge derivatives, particularly our total rate of return swaps, and (v) the non-cash charges associated with our early extinguishment of debt.
 Proceeds from the sale of assets which serve as collateral for our CBO financings, including gains thereon, are required to be retained in the CBO structure until the related bonds are retired and are therefore not available to fund current cash needs outside of these structures.
-As of May 8, 2008, we had \$62 million of restricted cash held in CBO financing structures pending its investment in real estate securities and loans.